hschellman/computing-basics/setup.md

 ### Caveats

-We don't have a full ability to rebuild DUNE Software packages yet, but you can run the basic examples from Alma9
+We don't have a full ability to rebuild DUNE Software packages yet.
+We will be adding more functionality here.

 ## 5. Exercise! (it's easy)